Neeraja61194/LSTM-Neural-Networks-for-predicting-Quality-Scores-of-FASTQ-files---Compression/README.md

 Outcome: Compression of FASTQ files using LSTM for predicting quality scores based on Machine Information (Lane, Tile, X and Y coordinates).

-There are 3 basic codes (Preprocessing, Training and Testing) to generate the final compressed predicted FASTQ File.
+There are 3 basic codes (Preprocessing, Training and Testing) to generate the final compressed FASTQ File.

 • Preprocessing step takes a FASTQ file as input and outputs a CSV File.